-WYZE Cam Outdoor Starter Bundle (Includes Base Station and 1 Camera), 1080p HD Indoor/Outdoor Wire-Free Smart Home Camera with Night Vision, 2-Way Audio, Works with Alexa & Google Assistant, White
+Wyze Cam Outdoor Security Camera Starter Bundle (Includes Base Station & 1 Camera), 1080p HD Indoor/Outdoor Wire-Free Smart Home Camera, Night Vision, 2-Way Audio, Works with Alexa & Google Assistant

 An exterior camera makes it easy to view who's at your front door or pulling into your driveway at any time of day.

 Eufy’s video doorbell is powerful and doesn’t rely on a subscription or cloud storage to work.
 The rechargeable battery lasts for 120 days on a single charge, and everything it records is stored locally and encrypted for added security.
 Footage is recorded in 1080p HD color with a 4:3 aspect ratio.
 It’s easy to install if your existing wiring works, plus it enables you to set up detection zones to reign in notifications.
 If you want something even less expensive, we recommend preordering the Wyze Doorbell, which is shipping in January 2021 and will only cost you $29.99.